WOON

-WOON (1240 AM) is Woonsocket, Rhode Island's oldest radio station, having taken to the air on November 11, 1946 as WWON, a callsign it kept until the current WOON became available in 1992.
+WOON (1240 AM) is Woonsocket, Rhode Island's oldest radio station, having taken to the air on November 11, 1946, as WWON, a callsign it kept until the current WOON became available in 1992.
 The change in call became effective on February 3, 1992.
-On June 26, 1949 WWON added a sister station with WWON-FM on 105.5Mc/s. later moving to 106.3Mc/s.
+On June 26, 1949, WWON added a sister station with WWON-FM on 105.5 MHz, later moving to 106.3 MHz.
 That station is now WWKX.

 WWON was owned by the local newspaper The Woonsocket Call for a time.
 It is currently owned by O-N Radio, Inc. WOON's programming day consists of almost exclusively locally originating programming with a few exceptions (Cowboy Corner, Old Time Radio, The Cowboy Show, and a few other shows).
-WOON's format is "full-service" meaning it mixes news/talk and music (in WOON's case: oldies & Adult Contemporary among others).
+WOON's format is "full-service" meaning it mixes news/talk and music (in WOON's case: oldies and adult contemporary among others).

 Technical parameters

 WOON operates on 1240 kHz with an unlimited power level of 1,000 watts unlimited hours, diplexing off of the WNRI tower.
-Originally it was licensed at 250 watts, later upgrading to 1,000 watts day/250 watts night before receiving authorization to increase nighttime power to 1,000 watts as well.
+Originally it was licensed for 250 watts, later upgrading to 1,000 watts day and 250 watts night before receiving authorization to increase nighttime power to 1,000 watts as well.

 Programming

 WOON is a full service station.
 On weekdays WOON begins with morning host Joe Callahan followed by a roundtable discussion program entitled "Coffee An'".
-Coffee An' is billed by the station as the longest running panel discussion program in American Radio.
-Following that, WOON's programs consist of a nutrition show, a nostalgia show ("Do You Remember?"), an Astrology show, old-time radio, a midday music/trivia/interview show, varied programs in the mid-afternoon & evening.
-Weekend programs consist of easy listening music and oldies as well as sports and programs in the Portuguese, Polish & Spanish languages.
-WOON also serves as the home station for Bryant University athletics & Woonsocket Villanovans sports.
+Coffee An' is billed by the station as the longest running panel discussion program in American radio.
+Following that, WOON's programs consist of a nutrition show, a nostalgia show ("Do You Remember?"), an astrology show, old-time radio, a midday music/trivia/interview show, varied programs in the mid-afternoon and evening.
+Weekend programs consist of easy listening music and oldies as well as sports and programs in the Portuguese, Polish and Spanish languages.
+WOON also serves as the home station for Bryant University athletics and Woonsocket Villanovans sports.